 Because our pillar articles are useful to readers and attract a lot of traffic, we make sure to regularly update them.

-We add more information in our content to make it better and more relevant.
+We add more information to our content to make it better and more relevant.

 Google likes articles that are fresh and new.
 But rather than writing a brand new post, we simply take that old pillar article and freshen it up which makes it easy for users to always find the most helpful content.